peopleware/openapi/resource/search-and-to-many-associations.md

 structures, and data structure specific for the resource at hand.
 For the search index handler, search index, and search service, the latter is opaque.
 Based on this data, the search index handler builds a _search index document_, and creates or updates it in the search index.
-The topic handler determines whether the changed search index document is referenced by other search index documents.
+The topic handler determines whether the changed search index document is referenced by other search index documents that embed information from it.
 If so, it posts additional events on the search topic to update those search index documents eventually.
 This is a recursive process.

 _Clients_ send _search requests_ to the _search service_ for a given `mode`.
 The search service handles authentication, and supports different, but limited, kinds of search.
 The search service creates appropriate search paramaters in the